theyosh/TerrariumPI/docs/_tabs/setup.md

 Dimmer offset in %
 : An offset value that is reduced from the actual value.
 Default 0

+Dimmer max dim
+: When this value is greater then 0, then the dimmer will use the RPI PWM hardware for dimming.
+This only works on GPIO pin **12, 32, 33 and 35**

 ## Sensors

 ![Sensor settings form](/assets/img/Sensor_Settings.webp)